 Near the square you will find the Casina di Raffaello, a playground for children from 3 to 10 years old.
 Here children can play and listen to animated readings and participate in one of the many activities organized by the toy library.

-But the place that you will certainly enjoy the most is the Biopark, which hosts about 1100 animals from 200 different species and is definitely an attraction that your little ones will surely love.
+But the place that you will certainly enjoy the most is the Biopark (BUY THE TICKETS HERE!), which hosts about 1100 animals from 200 different species and is definitely an attraction that your little ones will surely love.
 The biopark extends for 18 hectares and also organizes children’s didactic laboratories.

 It is set up as a child-sized miniature city, where everything can be experienced, touched, lived.
-The museum opens at 10am and the visit (not guided) takes about 45 minutes.
+The visit (guided) takes about 1 hour and 45 minutes.

 The property is located at Via Flaminio at number 82.
 From the Bioparco you will have to take a half-hour walk.